Weekly product update: Easy testing for Routes webhooks

 Written by Mailgun Team

 Categories: What's New

-Last week we released a much requested email tracking feature: domain-level webhooks.
+Last week we released a much-requested email tracking feature: domain-level webhooks.
 Continuing on that theme, this week we’ve released another webhook-related feature: easy testing for Routes webhooks.
 Now you can test your Routes webhook endpoints by POSTing a sample message to your app directly from your Mailgun control panel.
-We we’ll be rolling out a similar Test feature for Tracking webhooks in the coming weeks so stay tuned for that.
+We’ll be rolling out a similar Test feature for Tracking webhooks in the coming weeks so stay tuned for that.